Washington D.C. Region SCCA, Inc.

 on file with the Region and by posting on the Region's website.

 Article 3.04.
 Voting.
-Each Member age 15 or greater at the close of balloting ("Voting Member") shall have one (1) vote on each and every matter submitted to a vote of the Members at Annual and Special Meetings.
+Each Member ("Voting Member") shall have one (1) vote on each and every matter submitted to a vote of the Members at Annual and Special Meetings.
 All actions except as otherwise provided by law, by the Region's Articles of Incorporation or Bylaws, shall be by majority of those Voting Members present and voting.